AdRoll/baker/README.md

 It is defined by:

-* One input component, defining where to fetch records from.
+* One input component, defining where to fetch records from
-* Zero or more filters, which are functions that can modify records (changing fields, dropping them, or even "splitting" them into multiple records).
+* Zero or more filters, which are functions that can process records (reading/writing fields, clearing them or even splitting them into multiple records)
-* One output component, defining where to send the filtered records to (and which columns).
+* One output component, defining where to send the filtered records to (and which columns)
-* One optional upload component, defining where to send files produced by the output component (if any).
+* One optional upload component, defining where to send files produced by the output component (if any)

 Notice that there are two main usage scenarios for Baker: